 On November 24, 2010, the Company announced its intention to pay a cash dividend on a quarterly basis in the aggregate amount of U.S.\$25 million or U.S.\$0.093 per common share.
-The first dividend was paid on December 16, 2010 to shareholders of record as of December 3, 2010, and the Company continues to pay a quarterly dividend in the amount of U.S.\$0.093 per common share, subject to approval of the Board of Directors.
+The first dividend was paid on December 16, 2010 to shareholders of record as of December 3, 2010.
+On March 14, 2012 the Company announced its intention to increase its quarterly cash dividend to U.S.\$0.11 per common share and expects to continue paying a quarterly dividend in this amount, subject to approval of the Board of Directors.
 For further information see the heading entitled "Risk Factors - Dividends" and the heading entitled "Dividends".